sidnik007/sidnik007.github.com/_posts/2015-08-06-perl-using-tdd.md

 not ok 2 - Is two prime
 #   Failed test 'Is two prime'
 #   at PrimeNumberTest.t line 7.
-# Looks like you planned 1 test but ran 2.
 # Looks like you failed 1 test of 2 run.
 {% endhighlight %}